Data Centers in Mykolaiv

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps in Mykolaiv as of September 2025.
-Businesses connect to hyperscale clouds like AWS, Google Cloud, and Azure through network providers with points of presence in Kyiv or major European hubs such as Warsaw or Frankfurt.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps in Mykolaiv, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through network partners, with primary access points located in major European hubs like Warsaw and Frankfurt.

-Bare Metal: Bare metal server options are available, often provided by national or regional hosting companies.
-Providers like OVHcloud can service the region from their European data centers.
+Bare Metal: Bare metal server availability is present, often provided by regional hosting companies.
+For broader international options, providers like OVHcloud can serve the region from nearby European data centers.

 Power Analysis